bprollinson/ripal/README.md

 ### Step 3: Convert Parse Tree to Epsilon-NFA

+* Build the state group (Epsilon-NFA with tracked first and last states) from the root node of the parse tree as follows
+  * If the parse tree node is a concatenation node, build state groups for all child nodes, then insert epsilon transitions between the end state of each and the start state of the next
+  * If the parse tree node is a character node, the state group has two-node Epsilon-NFA with a transition between the states matching the character from the node
+  * If the parse tree node is a kleene closure node, build the child node state group, then add epsilon transitions in both directions between the resulting start and end states
+  * If the parse tree node is a concatenation node, build state groups for all child nodes, then insert epsilon transitions from a new state state to each group's start state and from each group's end state to a new end state
+* Return an Epsilon-NFA with a start state matching that of the top-level state group, setting the corresponding final state to accepting

 ### Step 4: Convert Epsilon-NFA to NFA

 ### Step 5: Convert NFA to DFA